 Note: The section headings marked with an asterisk () are generally found in a thesis or other scientific publication such as a conference paper.
-These sections are not necessarily required in a technical report.
+These sections are not always required in technical reports.

 Similarly, the term Abstract is generally reserved for a thesis, journal article, conference paper or other scientific publication.